Fluvian/lzkn64/README.md

 # LZKN64

-LZKN64 is a compression format commonly used in Konami's Nintendo 64 titles.
+LZKN64 (also known as Nagano) is a compression format commonly used in Konami's Nintendo 64 titles.
 This application allows you to compress uncompressed files to LZKN64 files, or decompress LZKN64 files.

 ## Format Documentation